jani-nykanen/js13k-warmup-demo/README.md

 ## Building

+0. Make sure you have Git LFS installed, otherwise png files will be corrupted!
+(Note that `b.png` in `play` does not use LFS to get it working with Github pages)
 1. Download Closure
 2. Open `makefile` and change CLOSURE_PATH to the path of the jar (absolute or relative to the root)
 3. Run `make pack`.
 It will create a minimized zip file.